eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

 along rivers to the border with Iowa.
 Iowa is a notch or two below Wisconsin on a scenery scale; it manages a decent representation of the American heartland, but without the warmth of the dairy state.
-It technically has all the right pieces; some farms, some hills, small towns America, but it somehow seems more cold, more stark, and more cynical than its eastern neighbor.
+It technically has all the right pieces; some farms, some hills, some small towns America, but it somehow seems more cold, more stark, and more cynical than its eastern neighbor.
 Now, I've actually spent some time in Iowa and know that many of its towns are actually pretty cool, but from the highways the state leaves much to be desired.

 By no fault of it's own Iowa is also where I first got on I-80.
 Until Iowa City I had been following US 151 on a nice drive as it wound its way from town to town across Wisconsin and Iowa.
-Once on I-80, though all illusions of a pleasant Sunday drive disappear.
+Once on I-80, though, all illusions of a pleasant Sunday drive disappear.
 It was probably about 3/4 of the way to Des Moines that I remembered just how _big_ this country is; hours and hours of the same speed on the same road